dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 ```

 {{< notice note >}}
-+ `--cfg` specifies the location of the configuration file which stores the model architecture.
++ `--cfg` -- Path to the configuration file which stores the model architecture.

-+ `--data` specifies location of the `.yaml` file that stores the details of the Pistols dataset.
++ `--data` -- Path to the `.yaml` file that stores the details of the Pistols dataset.

-+ `--hyp` specifies the location to the `.yaml` file that stores the training hyperparameter configurations.
++ `--hyp` -- Path to the `.yaml` file that stores the training hyperparameter configurations.

-+ `--weights` specifies the path to a pretrained weight.
++ `--weights` -- Path to a pretrained weight.

-+ `--img` specifies the input image size.
++ `--img` -- Input image size.

-+ `--batch-size` specifies the batch size used in training.
++ `--batch-size` -- Batch size used in training.

-+ `--optimizer` specifies the type of optimizer.
++ `--optimizer` -- Type of optimizer.
 Options include `SGD`, `Adam`, `AdamW`.

-+ `--epochs` specifies the number of training epochs.
++ `--epochs` -- Number of training epochs.

-+ `--project` specifies the name of the Wandb project.
++ `--project` -- Wandb project name.

-+ `--name` specifies the Wandb run name.
++ `--name` -- Wandb run id.

 {{< /notice >}}

 This trains a baseline YOLOv5-S model without any modification.
 All metrics are logged to Weights & Biases (Wandb).

-Inference on CPU with YOLOv5-S PyTorch model.
+View the training metrics [here](https://wandb.ai/dnth/yolov5-deepsparse).

+Once training completes, let's run an inference on a video from [Pexels](https://www.pexels.com/videos).

+You can run the inference using the `annotate.py` script.

 ```bash
 python annotate.py yolov5-deepsparse/yolov5s-sgd/weights/best.pt